top of page

 Not only is it difficult to provide feedback, but it can also be difficult to receive feedback.
 How do you teach people to appropriately receive feedback?
 Recent research has started to indicate how!
-This installment will review the latest research in this area.

 Feedback reception steps